schrismartin/hackathon-ideas/README.md

 ### Web Projects
 * Bathroom Wall – A chrome extension providing a short message board for any website.
 * [Don't Shoot The Messenger](https://github.com/schrismartin/dont-shoot-the-messenger) – A text-based adventure game built for the Facebook Messenger platform
+* Emojify – Website that takes an image and replaces a face with its representative emoji

 ### iOS Projects
 * Grade – An app that keeps track of assignments and their individual impacts on your grade in a course.